shanelonergan/shanelonergan.github.io/_posts/2020-04-4-planning-a-project.md

 ## Phase 7+: Add features

 From here on out, I add features from the goal/wish lists on a development branch and merge them to deployment when they are ready.
 This is also when I take the time to improve the user experience and visual design of the application.
 My background is in the arts, so I really enjoy taking the time to create a visually appealing and intuitive user interface.

+---

+Thank you so much for reading!
+I hope you found this guide helpful.